AckerlyXu/heima/articles/sql-database/sql-database-temporal-tables.md

 Depending on whether you are starting new development or upgrading existing application, you will either create temporal tables or modify existing ones by adding temporal attributes.
 In general case, your scenario can be a mix of these two options.
 Perform these action using [SQL Server Management Studio](https://msdn.microsoft.com/zh-cn/library/mt238290.aspx) (SSMS), [SQL Server Data Tools](https://msdn.microsoft.com/zh-cn/library/mt204009.aspx) (SSDT) or any other Transact-SQL development tool.

+> [!IMPORTANT]
-> [AZURE.IMPORTANT] It is recommended that you always use the latest version of Management Studio to remain synchronized with updates to Microsoft Azure and SQL Database.
+> It is recommended that you always use the latest version of Management Studio to remain synchronized with updates to Microsoft Azure and SQL Database.
 [Update SQL Server Management Studio](https://msdn.microsoft.com/zh-cn/library/mt238290.aspx).

 ### Create new table
 Use context menu item “New System-Versioned Table” in SSMS Object Explorer to open the query editor with a temporal table template script and then use “Specify Values for Template Parameters” (Ctrl+Shift+M) to populate the template: